ryderhu512/RAL/README.md

 - predict
     - set desired value and mirrored value, not perform DUT write or read
 - update
-    - perform write operation when desired value != mirrored value, mirrored value wouldn't change automatically.
+    - perform write operation when desired value != mirrored value, it will:
+      - copy desired_value to mirrored_value first
+      - then perform write.
 - mirror
-    - perform read operation when desired value != mirrored value, mirrored value wouldn't change automatically.
+    - perform read operation when desired value != mirrored value, it will:
+      - copy desired_value to mirrored_value first
+      - then perform read, and compare read value with mirrored_value if enabled.
 - write
     - perform write operation, not update desired value or mirrored value
 - read